flex-rental-solutions/jasper-reports-scaler/README.md

 Hopefully together, we can make this a robust scaler that maybe one day can be included in the JasperReports library itself.

 Feel free to fork and improve.
 If you add some great additions or improvements send us a pull request and we will include it.

+If you would like to directly contact us about improving this library, drop an email to dev [at] flexrentalsolutions dot com.